-However, we currently operate on an annual budget of €120,000 a year.
+However, we currently operate on an annual budget of €132,000 a year.
 This funds all our activities, including conferences, training, one-to-one family sessions, retreats and collaboration with international organisations; but only allows us to employ one permanent member of staff.
-Earlier this year we were invited by our main funder, the Health Services Executive (HSE), which funds 83% of our annual costs, to apply for a significantly increased annual grant to extend our services.
-Our plan was well received and gained the full support of the Minister for Disability.